neochiken/neochiken.github.io/Docs/Optional Mods.md

 7. In the bottom left click Batch Build, then on the following window click okay.
 8. Play Tahrovin and enjoy!

-## AddItemMenu
+## Modex Item Spawner

-1. Enable AddItemMenu - NG and AddItemMenu - NG Patch
+1. Enable Modex
-2. If using SteamVR you can also enable AddItemMenu search VR keyboard patch to enable searching with the steam vr keyboard.
+2. in game press DEL to open up the gui just like upscaler or reshade
-3. Place AddItemMenuSE.esp just below SOSRaceMenu.esp
+3. search for the item you want to spawn
-4. Play Tahrovin!
+4. click on it to add it to your inventory

 ## VR FPS Stabilizer - Occlusion FPS boost